OpenWealth/OpenWealth/README.md

 │   ├── examples
 ```

-The budled and published API file is created and validated by `redocly cli` and committed to the root folder.
-Each Pull-Request to main branch with appropriate tag (api name - custody, customer, trading) will automatically trigger the bundling process.
-Details to the bundling and linting are found in the wiki (see link above)
+For validation of all source files and bundling of a release artifact (complete API-file) `redocly cli` is used.
+Each Pull-Request will automatically trigger the linting prozess, which validates all files in the `src` folder.
+Each relase of an API triggers an API bundling process and updates the according API file on root level of the repository.
+The according commit will be tagged with the realease tag.

+> Note the the `/src` may get out of sync with the bundled file before releases!

 ## Contribution